 Tip 2: Make the grade

 Your grades are the first thing admissions officers will look at to determine your eligibility.
 They’re not the only thing that matters in college admissions, but they’re still the most important.
 So don’t take any of your classes for granted and take your education seriously.
 If you know for sure you can get an A, be careful not to slack off and wind up with a B or a C.

 While grades count for a lot, a tough schedule does, too.
 For all four years of high school, take as many challenging classes as you can handle—that last part is critical.
 When you have a choice, take the “higher” version of every subject.
+For example, if you're looking to attend an occupational therapy program in Illinois, consider taking an advanced chemistry or physics class.
 Schools will be looking for AP credit, IB classes and even courses for college credit, but you still have to do well.
 High achievement in school and, more importantly, mental and physical health, require a balanced schedule without too much stress.

 You also need to have good test scores.
 Take the SAT and ACT seriously by practicing, both on your own and with the PSAT your sophomore year.
 Enroll in test prep courses, look for free materials online, read every tip article you can get your eyes on, and think about getting a tutor.
 Junior and senior year will be extremely busy even without your standardized test-taking, so don’t let them sneak up on you.
 Be sure to check out sites like The College Board that are experts in helping students get into college.

 Your résumé doesn’t end with your GPA and your test scores—at least it shouldn’t.
 Colleges want well-rounded, involved students, and that doesn’t mean being a top user on every social media platform.